 So, you have been thinking about traveling to Ireland recently?
-You’ve been counting down the days till you can travel without all those restrictions and finally visit the Emerald Isle?
 You need some good solid reasons why you should visit Ireland?
 This article will outline the main reasons why you should visit this unique country, from and Irishman’s point of view.

 What will await you when you arrive?